areenaarora/jackpot/readme.md

-# Shut the Box: Recreated with Python!
+# Shut the Box: Recreated with Python

 ## Description